 Here is where I find it really handy.
 If I have created an image and I need to make a small tweak but I am out on about.

-I just open the app make the small change and save it.
-For me this as a time saving as I don’t need to both up my laptop and get that simple task done.
+I just open the app, make the small change and save it.
+For me, this is a time saving as I don’t need to boot up my laptop and get that simple task done.

-It gives you the ability to share the finished graphic with other people via messaging apps or many other social apps.
+It gives you the ability to share the finished graphic with other people via messaging apps or any other social apps.

 You can update lists, move cards to lists or other boards and even create new lists on the go.
 No need to wait until you have access to your laptop to update your projects.